shermanloan/scejson-doc/doc/module-loan.md

 field names which start with "//" will bre treated as comment fields by the SCEJSON, and no warnings will be generated for these unrecognized fields.

-**Example - Request and response illustrating warnings when passing unrecognized fields**
+**Example - Request and response illustrating warnings when passing unrecognized fields**:

 ```json
 {